 I would say the question we have been asked most since we moved is how we sold our house so quickly.
 While a lot of it boils down to being very blessed/lucky, there are certainly many steps we took to give our home the best chance we could.

 To clarify, we aren’t talking about some luxury home in a desirable school district for a steal–this is our humble, 1,000 square-foot, 1939 cape-code style home.
+If the place you live in experiences hail storms, check out these tips on dealing with hail damage.
 It sold in a very transient neighborhood, without a desirable school district, in February, and it was in far from perfect condition.
 We even sold it for much more than we thought we would be able to!

 So what sort of voodoo magic did we work?